Point Park Writers' Series

 About the Writers' Series

-The Department of Literary Arts in the School of Arts and Sciences hosts Writers’ Series events each year.
-These events are offered through Point Park's English/creative writing program and include public lectures and master classes in the areas of fiction, nonfiction and poetry.
+The Department of Literary Arts and Social Justice in the School of Arts and Sciences frequently hosts Writers' Series events.
+These events are offered through the creative writing program and include public lectures and master classes in the areas of fiction, nonfiction and poetry.